 Ironically, it can take a lot of hard work to relax and fall asleep.
 Although aromatherapy can be an effective weapon to promote restful sleep, it can rarely win the battle on its own.
 Maintaining a regular sleep schedule is essential.
 Make your sleeping environment and bed as comfortable as possible.
 Be sure the room is dark, cool, and quiet when you are ready to turn in for the night.

 In addition, keep potential stress sources at bay prior to going to sleep.
 Avoid technology and screens (computers, televisions and phones) for an hour before bedtime.
 Instead, engage in a quiet, relaxing activity like reading or needlepoint before you go to bed.

 Healthy living is important to maintaining restorative sleep, as well.
 Eating healthy foods (although not too close to bedtime) and getting plenty of exercise will go a long way towards solving sleep problems.

 Complementing Good Sleep Habits with Aromatherapy

 People who are struggling with sleep can try using a combination of aromatherapy techniques,.
 Examples include an herbal bath, massage, and using an aromatherapy diffuser.
 When an effective combination is found, it can be refined and simplified without losing potency.

 Then, once a healthy sleep cycle is established, this routine can be streamlined.
 Aromatherapy is a particularly good way of helping with sleeping problems because the mere presence of a familiar scent can be enough to remind one of more intensive relaxation techniques.
 Coupling the right scent with a proper bedtime ritual can make it easy to fall asleep – and awaken refreshed and energized.

-This article was written by Shana Smith, a natural health enthusiast, successful business owner, and publisher of LivingHealthy.mywebpal.com, a site dedicated to living healthy.
+Content for this article was written by Shana Smith, a natural health enthusiast and business owner.